Cocoa Prices Consolidate Below Tuesday's Record Highs

-Cocoa prices on Wednesday settled mixed.
-Prices consolidated below Tuesday's all-time highs as a stronger dollar induced profit-taking in cocoa futures.
+Cocoa prices this morning are mixed as prices consolidate below Tuesday's all-time highs.
+Today’s rally in the dollar index to a 6-week high fueled some long liquidation pressure in cocoa futures.

-Concerns about shrinking global cocoa supplies are pushing prices sharply higher.
+Concern about shrinking global cocoa supplies has supported cocoa prices, with record highs posted on Tuesday.
 On Monday, Ghana's Cocoa Board (Cocobod) said Ghana's 2023/24 cocoa harvest might be only 422,500 MMT to 425,000 MT, half the country's initial forecast and a 22-year low, as extreme weather and disease decimated the cocoa crop.

 Lower cocoa production in the Ivory Coast, the world's largest producer, is a major bullish factor for cocoa prices.
 Monday's government data showed that Ivory Coast farmers shipped 1.28 MMT of cocoa to ports from October 1 to March 24, down by 28% from the same time last year.
 Trader Ecom Agroindustrial projects Ivory Coast 2023/24 cocoa production, which ends in September, will fall -21.5% y/y to an 8-year low of 1.75 MMT.